vwkd/code-system/src/languages/rust/data type/function.md

 ## Introduction

+- expression
-- is expression, can pass as value, e.g. assign to variable, return from function
+- can pass as value
+- e.g. assign to variable, pass to function, return from function
 - can't close over outer-scope variables
 - can be concrete or generic
 - uses static polymorphism

+- anonymous unique type
+- beware: can't specify type, instead coerce to function points or closure ❗️
+- zero-sized
+- implements the Fn\* traits
+- coerces to function pointer
+- beware: don't confuse with function pointer ❗️